 When you park your car by the beach, I would recommend exploring the eastern side of the beach too.
 Besides the beach, there are also more forest walks available there.

-2) The actual hike to glass beach:
+2) The actual hike to Glass Beach Washington:

 It was actually pretty nice and seeing the giant cliffs as I went further along the beach was a very scenic experience.

 3) The rocks on the beach are far better to check out than the actual sea glass: